pwittlinger/02476_mlops_group36/reports/README.md

 --- We have several Github Actions setup, which includes code formatting (using isort, black, and flake8) in order to ensure readability and adherence to good coding practice.
 Furthermore, we also integrated our unit-tests into an action, but since our unit tests are limited, the results are not very meaningful.
 At first we ran these tests only on Python 3.8, but expanded this later to test from python 3.7 - 3.10.
-Lastly, we set up a CI pipeline, which automatically builds a Docker Container and pushes that to the GCP Container registry, whenever a push is made on the main-branch.
+Lastly, we set up a CI pipeline, which automatically builds a Docker Container.
+At first we tried to integrate that into DockerHub, but then opted for the Container Registry to expand the pipeline coverage.
+Whenever a push is made on the main-branch, a container gets build and automatically pushed to the Container registry.
 Ideally, this would then automatically deploy the newest (tested) version of our container, thus providing our app with the latest release.
+However, this could not be achieved, as the containers build via this integration could not be deployed.
-In order to use that we needed to authenticate GCP with GitHub using Secrets (with the corresponding Access tokens)---
+In order to use that we needed to authenticate GCP with GitHub using Secrets (with the corresponding Access tokens).
+One run example of a triggered github action can be found here: <https://github.com/pwittlinger/02476_mlops_group36/actions/runs/3969290369>, and the log from one of the GCP runs can be found under the file <reports\log-bcc4f65e-4371-44c0-9138-69ee25b411fe.txt>---

 ## Running code and tracking experiments